mrsnu/band/README.md

 * `models`: TF Lite models to run.
 For each model, specify the following fields.
     * `graph`: TF Lite model path.
     * `batch_size`: The number of model requests in a frame. [default: 1]
+    * `device`: Specify the processor to run in int.
+The argument is only effective with `FixedDevicePlanner`.
 * `running_time_ms`: Experiment duration in ms. [default: 60000]
 * `model_profile`: The path to file with model profile results. [default: None]
 * `cpu_mask`: CPU cluster mask to set CPU affinity. [default: 0]